-Fair value measured by a valuation technique can be extrapolated from similar financial instruments, the discounted cash flow method, or other valuation technique including a model using observable market data at the reporting date.
+Fair value measured by a valuation technique can be extrapolated from similar financial instruments, the discounted cash flow method, or other valuation technique, including a model used in calculating the observable market data at the reporting date.

 The Group holds the unquoted equity investments of financial instruments without an active market.
 The measurement of fair value of the equity instruments is based on the Guideline Public Company method, which mainly assumes the evaluation by the price-book ratio of comparable public companies and by the discount for lack of marketability.
-The estimation has been adjusted by the effect resulting from the discount for lack of marketability of the securities.
+The estimation has been adjusted by the effect of discount resulting from the lack of marketability for the equity securities.